MicrosoftDocs/cloud-adoption-framework/docs/scenarios/data-management/06-dataops/03-teamfunctions.md

 The Enterprise Scale Analytics and AI solution pattern has a number of shared workspaces where analysts can query data (subject to permissions).
 It is likely that Data Products would also provide dedicated compute to process ad-hoc queries.

-In both cases Analyst can run queries against data assets across nodes subject to their permissions.
+In both cases Analyst can run queries against data assets across Data Landing Zone(s) subject to their permissions.
 The results from ad-hoc queries can be stored in Azure Data Lake workspace for re-use.

 ### User Feedback

 Analyst can be an untapped source of improvements and enterprises are highly encouraged to create user feedback groups for each Data Landing Zone.

 Alongside encouraging participation in these user groups, analysts should log feedback for data assets to Domain Ops, Data Catalogue issues within the data catalogue or within IT Service Management solution.
 Lastly, Data process issues can be raise with data product teams or the T Service Management solution.

+>[!NOTE]
->[!NOTE] IT Service Management should be considered as a central location to raise feedback and issues.
+>IT Service Management should be considered as a central location to raise feedback and issues.
 Whilst directly logging feedback to the individual teams might seem a quicker solution it doesn't give the enterprise a full view of challenges in the platform. \
 \
-An IT Service Management with correct routing to the Domain Ops, Data Product Teams will assist with one view across the enterprise.
+>An IT Service Management with correct routing to the Domain Ops, Data Product Teams will assist with one view across the enterprise.

 ## RACI Chart